 1. Locate the Area You Want to be Mulched

-Before you start mulching, you need to first decide what areas you’d like to mulch.
-Some people mulch entire yards.
+Before you start mulching, you need to first decide which areas you’d like to mulch.
+Some people mulch their entire yards.
 Other people will mulch flower beds.
 While some people just mulch around certain plants.

-So you’ll need to decide what areas of your yard need mulch.
-In my experience, flower beds look great mulched.
-Walkways are great mulched.
+You’ll need to decide what areas of your yard need mulch.
+In my experience, flower beds look great when mulched.
+Walkways are great when they are mulched.
 Mulching around trees and shrubs is always a great idea.

 Also, mulching around your plants in your garden is a great idea as well as it helps them to retain moisture.

 Once you have figured out what areas of your yard need mulch, then you are ready to move on to the next steps.

 You know where you want to apply the mulch, but you need to design the area first.
 I’ve mulched an entire backyard before.
 We had a bunch of above-ground planters in our yard.